 7. Keep practicing.
 Continue until the child understands that he/she needs to suck to get liquid, then progress to a regular straw that has not been cut in half.
 This may take more than just a few times.
 Be patient, calm, and supportive, praising all the while. .
 To increase difficulty once the child can easily sip through a straw, use milkshakes or fruit smoothies.
 Thicker liquids require more work!

-ARK's Bear Bottle, Cip-Kup, or Sip-Tip can also be used to make this transition easier.
+ARK's Bear Bottle, Cip-Kup, or Sip-Tip can also be used to make this transition easier when it's time to introduce a straw cup.
 These cup sets come with a special valve that prevents liquid from flowing back into the cup.
 In other words, the straw stays "full" and liquid stays at the top of the straw, so just a tiny bit of effort is required to take a sip.
 This makes drinking easier for individuals with poor oral motor skills or a weak suck.
 And it also makes learning how to drink easier and faster, as it helps children easily get that "aha!" moment of understanding that they need to suck to drink:

 1. Squeeze the bottle (or press the lid of the Sip-Tip) until the straw is full of fluid.
 Then give it an extra squeeze onto a napkin to demonstrate that liquid comes out of a straw.
 Place the straw just inside the child's mouth and squeeze a small amount of liquid into the mouth.
 Repeat until the child gets the idea that he/she needs to suck to drink.

 2. When the child is ready, squeeze the fluid only partially up the straw, stopping a short distance below the top.
 Because the liquid isn't as high in the straw, it will require slightly more effort to drink.

 3. Once the child becomes comfortable drinking from this distance, lower the level of liquid again and repeat.

 4. Continue repeating until the child can suck fluid all the way up the straw by him/herself.